ipfs-inactive/blog/content/post/076-collaborative-clusters.md

 <script id="asciicast-yV2Bk4nlrPAQ6MQ4w6z3ea0uZ" src="https://asciinema.org/a/yV2Bk4nlrPAQ6MQ4w6z3ea0uZ.js" async></script>

-We hope that collaborative clusters will allow the community to participate in distributiong and seeding of data they care about, enabling easy "mirroring" on the IPFS network, along with unlocking *Content-Distribution-Network (CDN)* properties.
+We hope that collaborative clusters will allow the community to participate in the distribution and seeding of data they care about, enabling easy "mirroring" on the IPFS network, along with unlocking *Content-Distribution-Network (CDN)* properties.